cschlosser/drone-ftps/README.md

 ## Usage

-You have to set the password for your FTP server in the `FTP_PASSWORD` secret.
+You have to set the username and password for your FTP server in the `FTP_USERNAME` and `FTP_PASSWORD` secret.

 ### Basic